 To facilitate use of enclosure use indices.

 The purpose of this paper is to demonstrate the application of EMU for behavior and space use studies.
 To achieve this, an existing ZooMonitor dataset, which had investigated the behavior and space use of a group of Gidgee skinks (Egernia striolata), was used.
-The data were used simply to showcase the functionality of the EMU app.
+The data were used simply to showcase the functionality of EMU.
 As well as the EMU app, we have also create an R package with a variety of functions to aid is the visualization and summary of zooMonitor dataset.
 This can be accessed at https://jonotuke.github.io/monitoR/.

 Combining behavior and enclosure use

-The EMU ShinyApp was developed to recognize enclosure use data in an XY form, and automatically identifies corresponding behaviors.
+EMU was developed to recognize enclosure use data in an XY form, and automatically identifies corresponding behaviors.
 The app was developed with ZooMonitor outputs in mind, though other data, if formatted into XY coordinates, could also be uploaded.
 Once uploaded, the program automatically places the enclosure use data onto a grid.
 If behavioral data are provided, then enclosure use observations of different behavior types appear as different colors (Figure 1).

 Figure 1.
-An example of animal enclosure use output from the EMU ShinyApp.
+An example of animal enclosure use output from EMU.
 Here, different behaviors appear as different colors.
 This image shows where individual behaviors are most likely to occur.

 From a visualization standpoint, the segregation of space use by behavior type is a breakthrough.
 Generally, behavioral research considers space use as a separate study component to behavioral observations (Blowers et al., 2012).
 Using this new method, enclosure areas that are important for specific behaviors can be rapidly identified.
 For example, the mapping process may immediately note locations where aggressive behaviors regularly occur.
 In turn, this knowledge could be used to make informed decisions on enclosure design.